-What are the best tours to take in Barcelona?
+What are the best tours in Barcelona?

 We often get asked by our readers to recommend the best tours in Barcelona.
 So, for that reason, we’ve created this guide to point everyone in the right direction.
-While we ourselves aren’t the world’s biggest fans of guided tours we DO think there are plenty of tours that provide real value for tourists and visitors in Barcelona.
+While we ourselves aren’t the world’s biggest fans of guided tours, we DO think there are plenty of tours that provide real value for tourists and visitors in Barcelona.

 The Best Tours in Barcelona

 The Sagrada Familia, the most popular attraction in Barcelona, really is something quite special.
 It’s the jewel in the crown that is Gaudi’s legacy of beautiful buildings, it’s magnificent both inside and out.

 What’s even more impressive is climbing to the top of its towers.
 The climb up, and the views when you get there, are simply breathtaking.
 On this guided tour, you will be able to do just that as well as learn all about this unique building from your expert guide.
 We highly recommend that you do choose a guided tour because there is so much to take in, a knowledgeable guide will help you make sense of it all.